demosthenesk/pdfio-freebasic/README.md

 You have to read the pdfio documentation to understand the freebasic translation of the header files.

-The freebasic header files were produced automatically from [fbfrog](https://github.com/dkl/fbfrog) program.
+The freebasic header files were produced automatically with [fbfrog](https://github.com/dkl/fbfrog) program.